 Utrecht University is working towards a better world and therefore also towards a sustainable university.
 The university wants to be climate-neutral in 2030, which means it needs to reduce its CO2 emissions.
-We are contributing to this goal by encouraging staff and students to travel less and more sustainably, by consciously considering whether a journey is really necessary and by facilitating safe and high-quality digital education and the possibility of remote collaboration.
+We are contributing to this goal by making less and more sustainable travel the norm, offering safe and high-quality digital education and facilitating the possibility of remote collaboration.

 The international train is quiet and comfortable so I can work wonderfully undisturbed.

 Travel Green Grant for students

 UU students who have been selected for an exchange programme at a European (partner) university can apply for the Travel Green Grant and possibly receive a (partial) refund of their travel expenses by train.
 The number of participants is limited.
 Read more about the conditions and application procedure here.